casparderksen/docker-thorntail-jee8-microprofile/README.md

 # About

-This is a microservices chassis for building applications with JEE8/MicroProfile/Docker, based on Thorntail.
+This is a microservices chassis for building production-ready applications with JEE8/MicroProfile/Docker, based on Thorntail.
 Datasource and database-specific migration scripts can be selected by specifying a configuration profile.
 Unit-integration tests are ran against an H2 in-memory database.

-Caveat: https has not been tested for this version yet.

-# Integrated frameworks:

-- Thorntail
+A Docker compose example demonstrates integration with an Oracle database and Prometheus for monitoring.

+## Functionality and integrated frameworks

+- Thorntail fat JAR, hollow JAR for Docker build, and hot deployment for development
 - Docker container built via Fabric8 Docker Maven Plugin
-- Fabric8.io run-java.sh entrypoint for tuning and running Java apps in Docker
+- Fabric8.io run-java.sh entrypoint for JVM tuning and running Java apps in Docker
-- Git info in Docker labels and application info (git-commit-id-plugin)
+- Git info and Maven coordinates in Docker labels and application info resource (git-commit-id-plugin)
 - Remote debugging in Docker container
 - Lombok (add plugin to your IDE)
+- JAX-RS resources with OpenAPI annotations.
 - MapStruct for mapping between domain values and DTOs (add plugin to your IDE)
-- JAX-RS resources
-- TLS (https)
+- Bean Validation of DTOs
-- JPA and transactions
+- JPA with transactions
 - Datasource for H2, Oracle and other databases
 - Flyway database migration (multiple database flavors)
 - SLF4J logging and Thorntail logging configuration
-- HealthCheck for datasource
+- HealthCheck provider for the datasource
-- MicroProfile Health endpoint with JVM, system health (via MicroProfile Extensions)
+- MicroProfile Health extensions for JVM metrics and system health
 - MicroProfile Metrics endpoint (with example Counter)
 - MicroProfile Config configuration
 - MicroProfile OpenAPI specification with SwaggerUI extension
+- MicroProfile Extensions Health UI
+- MicroProfile Extensions Swagger UI based on OpenAPI annotations

-# Test frameworks
+## Test frameworks

-- ArchUnit for testing Onion Architecture and dependency rules
+- JUnit5 unit testing
 - Arquillian integration testing
+- ArchUnit for testing Onion Architecture compliance and independence of functional slices
-- Arquillian extension for adding test dependencies (AssertJ) to in-container test
+- Arquillian extension for adding test dependencies (utils, test-frameworks) to in-container tests
 - RestAssured integration tests for JAX-RS endpoints
-- Selenium browser tests via Drone and Graphene
+- Selenium browser tests via WebDriver Drone and Graphene
 - AssertJ and AssertJ-DB fluent tests

+## Observability

+- OpenMetrics monitoring with Prometheus.
+TODO: Graphana dashboards and AlertManager alerts.
+- TODO: OpenTracing tracing with Jaeger
+- TODO: ElasticStack logging

 # Endpoints